Neurinnov Logo

 regain use of hands:

-Two patients with complete tetraplegia, a condition of paralysis from the shoulders down, were once again able to grasp objects and perform everyday activities, such as holding a can or eating with fork, through the use of a neurostimulation device designed by Neurinnov under the AGILIS study, led by Inria.
+Two patients with complete tetraplegia, a condition of paralysis from the shoulders down, were once again able to grasp objects and perform everyday activities, such as holding a can or eating with fork, through the use of a neurostimulation device designed by Neurinnov under the AGILIS study, led by INRIA.

 Hand mobility restored in just a few days